buy antique and vintage tools. We conduct sales of Antique woodworking

 caliber, condition and quality of antique tools that I typically deal in.
 Please

-contact me at AntiqBuyer@gmail.com if you have tools similar to those pictured here that are
+contact me at AntiqBuyer@gmail.com if you have

 To see many other examples of antique